nickmeet/moodle-box/README.md

 Settings > Site administration > language -> language packs -> install
 Users can choose the official language of the software from their profile page.

+Settings > Site administration > Plugins > Manage repositories -> At Dropbox select "enable and visible" -> click on the link to dropbox -> create a Dropbox API, not a Dropin => copy key and secret to the moodle page

 Sample Course configuration
 -----